Skip to main content

 Read our FAQs on infertility

-If your doctor is recommending In vitro fertilization (IVF), the U.S. Centers for Disease Control and Prevention website may help you understand your chances of having a successful IVF cycle, based on your personal situation.
+If your doctor is recommending in vitro fertilization (IVF), the U.S. Centers for Disease Control and Prevention website may help you understand your chances of having a successful IVF cycle, based on your personal situation.

 Predict my success